phelps-sg/openai-pygenerator/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/phelps-sg/openai-pygenerator)
 ![GitHub](https://img.shields.io/github/license/phelps-sg/openai-pygenerator?color=blue)

-This is a simple type-annotated wrapper around the OpenAI Python API which provides retry functionality and a generator over completions.
+This is a simple type-annotated wrapper around the OpenAI Python API which provides retry functionality, reduces the default timeout from 10 minutes to one minute (configurable), and provides a generator over completions.
 In addition to providing a simple class to manage chat session state, it can also be used to chain together completions from different prompts in a very straightforward [functional-programming](https://docs.python.org/3/howto/functional.html) style using [Python generators](https://docs.python.org/3/howto/functional.html#generators).

 ## Installation